Herculaneum Tours & Tips: Plan Your Visit

 Even in summer, Herculaneum remains less crowded and easier to explore than Pompeii, making it a good option during peak season.

-Herculaneum is easy to reach thanks to its strategic location between Naples and Pompeii.
+Herculaneum is easy to reach thanks to its location between Naples and Pompeii, but not all transport options offer the same level of comfort, especially during peak travel seasons.

-• If you are traveling by car, take the A3 Naples–Salerno motorway and exit at Ercolano.
-This is a good option if you plan to combine the visit with Mount Vesuvius or the coast.
+• If you’re traveling by car, you can take the A3 Naples–Salerno motorway and exit at Ercolano.

-• The easiest way is the Circumvesuviana train, which connects Naples, Sorrento, and Pompeii.
-The stop “Ercolano Scavi” is just a short walk from the archaeological entrance.
+• The Circumvesuviana train connects Naples, Sorrento, and Pompeii directly to Herculaneum, with the “Ercolano Scavi” stop located a short walk from the archaeological entrance.

 Tips and FAQ for visiting Herculaneum comfortably